amehlhase316/testing316/DeliverableX.md

 ## 2: During the Sprint
+> Fill out the Meeting minutes during your Sprint and keep track of things.
+Update your Quality policies weekly, as explained in the lectures and in the Quality Policy documents.

 ### Meeting minutes:
 > Add as many rows as needed and fill out the table.